Jonathan2251/lbd/source/gpu.rst

   resources and often will not be flexible enough. ...
   Let's take a look at how Tessellation has been implemented in the graphics pipeline.
-The core components that are responsible for Tessellation are two new shader stages and in between them a fixed function stage that can be configured to some degree but does not run a shader.
-The first shader stage is called Tessellation Control Shader (TCS), the fixed function stage is called the Primitive Generator (PG), and the second shader stage is called Tessellation Evaluation Shader (TES).
+The core components that are responsible for Tessellation are two new shader stages and in between them a **fixed function** stage that can be configured to some degree but does not run a shader.
+The first shader stage is called **Tessellation Control Shader (TCS)**, the **fixed function** stage is called the **Primitive Generator (PG)**, and the second shader stage is called **Tessellation Evaluation Shader (TES)**.
   Some GPU havn't this fixed function stage implemented in HW and even havn't provide these TCS, TES and Gemoetry Shader.
-User can write Compute Shaders instead for this on-fly detail display.
+User can write **Compute Shaders** instead for this on-fly detail display.
-  This surface is usually defined by some polynomial formula and the idea is that moving a CP has an effect on the entire surface. ...
+  This surface is usually defined by some **polynomial formula** and the idea is that moving a **CP** has an effect on the entire surface. ...
-  The group of CPs is usually called a Patch [#ts-tu30]_.
+  The group of CPs is usually called a **Patch** [#ts-tu30]_.
+  The data flow in Tessllation Stage between TCS, Fixed-Function Tessellator and TES is illustrated in :numref:`imr-rendering-pipeline-1`.
   Chapter 9 of Red Book [#redbook]_ has details.
+  The next section :ref:`tessellation-ex` describes the details for the Tessallation with an example.

+- Tessellation **cannot** decrease the resolution of vertices from the VS.
+  The Geometry Shader can **reduce geometry** (by discarding primitives), but it **cannot** reduce the number of input vertices coming from VS/TES.
+  The rasterizer can **reduce fragments**, but it cannot reduce vertices.

+**Data Flow**

+Sumarize the OpenGL Rendering Pipeline as shown in the :numref:`imr-rendering-pipeline-1` and :numref:`imr-rendering-pipeline-2`.

+.. _imr-rendering-pipeline-1:
+.. graphviz:: ../Fig/gpu/imr-rendering-pipeline-1.gv
+  :caption: The part 1 of GPU Rendering Pipeline Stages in Red Book

+.. _imr-rendering-pipeline-2:
+.. graphviz:: ../Fig/gpu/imr-rendering-pipeline-2.gv
+  :caption: The part 2 of GPU Rendering Pipeline Stages in Red Book

+.. raw:: latex

+   \clearpage

+The data flow through the OpenGL Shader and the details flow in TCS, Fixed-Function Tessellator and TES are described in below.

 .. list-table:: Data Flow Through the OpenGL Shader Pipeline
    :widths: 20 35 35 45